lain-web2000/kaname-training-suite/README.md

 - Practice menu with options, opened by pausing during gameplay
     - Set power-up state and player size, with selections also applying to quick restart.
 	- Switch between Mario and Luigi.
-	- Toggle between showing the current framerule number and a Sockfolder-style position display.
     - Set current coin count, primarily useful for practicing firework avoidance in SMB2 and ANNSMB.
     - Enable or disable practice information.
     - Enable or disable the input display.